riceissa/issarice.com/wiki/college-computer-setup.md

 classmates on problem sets, and since I typeset most of my homework with LaTeX, it's useful to be able to solve a problem and then type it up all while working with people in a library.

+I actually like my Thinkpad so much now that I just use it at home as well; I just take it back each weekend.
+At home I hook it up to an external monitor and enjoy a dual-screen setup.